laranex/installer/README.md

 #command options
 -c configure the installation
--f force remove the existing folder if there is a folder with the same name
+-f force remove the existing folder if there is a folder with the same name -i ignore the composer platform reqs in installation of the packages (if you are running window, you might need to add this option)
 ```